 My seemingly unobtainable desire was always for creating abstract art when all I ever seemed to produce was realism.
 I began my art career trying a bit of everything: I explored pastels (chalk and oil), drawing, oil paints and finally settled on my favourite medium: acrylic.
 I tried a vast array of subject matter from portraits to landscapes and everything in between.

 I probed the subconscious and the void of existence.
 Pretty heavy, right?
-It’s been a real voyage of discovery for me.
-My painting called ‘Panspermia’ (origins of life), which I’ve entered into this competition, saw me stumble into a realm that I’m not quite sure about.
+It was a real voyage of discovery for me.
+My painting called ‘Panspermia’ (origins of life) saw me stumble into a realm that I’m not quite sure about.
 Every person who has seen this piece brings a different interpretation of what it means to them or what they see in it (which is what art is about, I know) – but this piece tends to take the average person deeper (either into fear, fascination or deep contemplation).
 This intrigues me because I believe everyone has their own Truth and brings their own meaning to life itself.
 I want to explore this ‘quantum soup’ type of art more and tap into this unseen realm of all possibility.
-I am also a self-empowerment author and columnist (for Conscious Life News and Odyssey magazine), so this is a field that I’m greatly committed to.
+I am also a self-empowerment author, with several published works.
+I was a columnist and radio presenter for many years (for USA based Conscious Life News, South African conscious lifestyle digimag, Odyssey and Big Indie Giant Radio), so conscious awareness is a field that I’m greatly committed to.

 All of this new self-exploratory art led me to my second solo exhibition called ’42’ (you can download the free catalogue here) which was held at the magnificent Magpie Art Collective 6th October (opening night) – 9th November 2018.
 The Magpie Art Collective are close to my heart as I love and am inspired by how they turn trash into treasure — something I try to teach at my tri-weekly art and craft classes at local youth upliftment center, Net vir Pret.